 Loves spending quality time with her kids

 Twenty years ago, when Jane first became part of Trend Micro's Technical Support team, she had a lot to adjust to.
-She had to expand her knowledge, so she studied what she could by herself.
-For lessons she couldn't learn alone, she consulted others until she could overcome those first few hurdles.
+Coming in as a fresh graduate, she had to expand her knowledge, so she studied what she could on her own.
+For lessons she couldn't learn alone, she consulted others until she overcame those first few hurdles.

 Now, Jane continues to love what she does.
-“It makes me proud to be a cyberguardian of the world,” shares Jane.
-She believes that even as cyberthreats become more complex, cybersecurity, too, will keep on advancing to protect people from these threats.
+"It makes me proud to train and develop cyberguardians of the world," shares Jane.
+She believes that even as cyberthreats become more complex, cybersecurity will also evolve to protect people from these threats.

-For Jane, IT is an industry of opportunities.
-And she gives these words of encouragement for women joining the tech world: “There are lots of successful women in the IT industry.
-As long as you love what you are doing, and are willing to learn new technologies, you will be successful.”
+For Jane, the IT industry is full of opportunities.
+And she gives these words of encouragement for people joining the tech world: "There are lots of successful people in the IT industry.
+As long as you love what you do, and are willing to learn new technologies, you will be successful."

 Director, Threat Research

 Loves reading fiction novels, and looks forward to sharing her love of reading with her kids